About the shop

 Although very important, choosing organic is towards the bottom of our scale.
 When considering a supplier, we focus on the agricultural and manufacturing processes involved.
 This gives us a better idea of the sustainability of a company than its organic certification, or lack thereof.
 Many small businesses cannot afford to get certified, yet it is these small independent businesses we are most keen to work with.

 The closer the better!
 We prioritise UK and European suppliers in order to reduce the transport distance and therefore carbon emissions.
 We are also more comfortable ordering from companies based within the European Union because we can be more sure about the health and environmental regulations they’ve adhered to.
+Also we love supporting smaller businesses as we are one ourselves 🙂

 Most dry foods come in 25kg paper sacks however occasionally we get an unwelcome surprise when something randomly comes in a plastic sack.
+What happens to the packaging that your stock comes in?

 We either return it to be reused by the original packers or recycle it.

-A few of our products come wrapped in plastic, our ‘bacon’ for example.
+A few of our products come wrapped in plastic, our Naan for example.
 We prioritise vegan products above plastic-free because we want to encourage more customers to adopt a plant-based diet.
 A reduction in meat-consumption is often cited as the most effective action we can take to cut our carbon emissions.

 About your visit